purpleponker/Northline_eLandings/data/instrs/conf.md

 # Configuration profiles for eLandings
 this directory includes configuration profiles which can be downloaded for importing into eLandings.
 Once a profile has been imported it can then be used to configure USB drives to be distributed to Tenders.

+The Processor Tender Interface program is needed for USB configuration can be found with installation instructions [Here](https://elandings.atlassian.net/wiki/spaces/doc/pages/65667094/2024+PTI+Download+Instructions)

 ## config profile
 [configuration profile](../config/cfg_NL_Salmon.xml) for the Hannah operation supplied to a specified tender, contains information for the bulk of the fish ticket.